kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ###### How can an operator determine if the feature is in use?

-- Check for ResourcePool objects: `kubectl get resourcepools`
+- ResourcePoolStatusRequest objects exist
-- Check controller metrics in kube-controller-manager
+- Controller metrics show processing

 ###### How can someone using this feature know that it is working?

-- ResourcePool objects exist for each pool
-- ResourcePool status reflects current allocations
+- Create request, wait for Complete condition
-- `kubectl describe resourcepool` shows expected information
+- Status contains expected pool data

 ###### What are the reasonable SLOs for the enhancement?

-- ResourcePool status update latency: 95% within 10 seconds of allocation change
+- Request processing: 95% complete within 10 seconds
-- ResourcePool accuracy: 99% consistent with actual allocations
+- No impact on scheduling SLOs

 ###### What are the SLIs?

-- `resourcepool_controller_sync_duration_seconds` (histogram)
+- `resourcepoolstatus_request_processing_duration_seconds`
-- `resourcepool_controller_sync_errors_total` (counter)
+- `resourcepoolstatus_request_processing_errors_total`
-- `resourcepool_controller_pools_total` (gauge)
+- `resourcepoolstatus_requests_processed_total`

 ###### Are there any missing metrics?

-For Beta: staleness metric, claim tracking count.
+No, controller will expose standard metrics.

 ### Dependencies

 ###### Does this feature depend on any specific services running in the cluster?

-No external dependencies.
-Requires:
-- kube-apiserver
-- kube-controller-manager
+- kube-controller-manager (for controller)
-- DRA drivers creating ResourceSlices (existing requirement)
+- DRA drivers creating ResourceSlices (existing)

 ### Scalability

 ###### Will enabling / using this feature result in any new API calls?

 Yes:
+- Create/Get/Delete ResourcePoolStatusRequest
-- Controller watches ResourceSlices and ResourceClaims
+- Controller reads ResourceSlices and ResourceClaims (via existing informers)
-- Controller creates/updates ResourcePool objects
-- kubectl fetches ResourcePools and optionally ResourceClaims

 ###### Will enabling / using this feature result in introducing new API types?

-Yes: ResourcePool (cluster-scoped)
+Yes: ResourcePoolStatusRequest

 ###### Will enabling / using this feature result in any new calls to the cloud provider?

 No.

-###### Will enabling / using this feature result in increasing size or count of the existing API objects?
+###### Will enabling / using this feature result in increasing size or count of existing API objects?

-No. ResourceSlice and ResourceClaim are unchanged.
+No.

 ###### Will enabling / using this feature result in increasing time taken by any operations covered by existing SLIs/SLOs?